-Wendell Pierce and Sharon D. Clarke to Star in Death of a Salesman on Broadway
+Wendell Pierce and Sharon D. Clarke to Star in Death of a Salesman on Broadway; Dates and Theater Set

-Wendell Pierce and Sharon D Clarke will lead a Broadway revival of Arthur Miller's Death of a Salesman this fall.
-Official dates have not been announced, but the production's Twitter account has announced the Hudson Theatre as the venue.
+Wendell Pierce and Sharon D. Clarke will lead a Broadway revival of Arthur Miller's Death of a Salesman this fall.

 Pierce (who is known to television audiences for his role on The Wire) and Clarke (who made her Broadway debut this season in Caroline, Or Change) starred as Willy and Linda Loman in the 2019 West End revival, which made headlines when a portion of the Piccadilly Theatre's ceiling collapsed during a performance.
 They will reprise their roles on Broadway.